 This allergy also shows itself in the everyday life of the church.
 This unbiblical thinking is everywhere from power-hungry pastors who oppress parishioners to consumeristic church members who resist service.
 When we live as Christians we live out of an identity.
 We live to make much of Christ not to be made much of by others.
 We come in clinging to Christ’s significance while repudiating our own.
 Humility is to characterize our churches and us.
 The gospel comes with an apron for humble service.
 Is your life marked by humble service to God and others?
 What job in the kingdom is beneath you?
 Would others characterize you as humble?
 Why or why not?
 You might consider asking those close to you this week.
 Inspect your life for footprints and fingerprints of pride.

 We need to consider how different this teaching is.
 A completely different set of priorities shapes Jesus’s value system.
 He is not impressed by so much of what moves the needle in our world today.
 And, if we are honest, he is probably not impressed with a lot of what we think is so great today.
 God does not value those who aim to find their significance in themselves and their things.
 Rather, Jesus commends those who are insignificant in the world’s eyes and significant in his.
 We need to take stock of what and who we value as well as who we are trying to be, lest we find ourselves and our ambitions at odds with the kingdom.

-Editor's Note: This originally published at The Gospel Coalition.
+Editor's Note: This post originally appeared at Erik's Blog, Ordinary Pastor.